-The permittee shall submit notification(s) for each building containing the information as described below:
+The permittee shall submit one notification for each building containing information on each emergency diesel engine gen-set as described below:

 - a.
-The actual date on which installation of the emergency diesel engine gen-sets (Ref.
+The actual date on which installation of each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 35) commenced in each building, within thirty (30) days after such date.
+EG-246 through EG-252) commenced in the building, within 30 days after such date.
 The notification must contain the following: - i.
-Name and address of the permittee; - ii.
-The building; - iii.
-Unit reference number of the initial unit installed; and - iv.
-The date installation commenced. - b.
+Name and address of the permittee, - ii.
+The address of the affected source, - iii.
+The date construction commenced. - b.
 The start and end dates of the integration operational period for each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 35) within fifteen (15) days after the last engine gen-set at each building completes its integration operational period.
-If a period of construction is paused or halted for ≥45 days, this notification shall be provided to the DEQ within fifteen (15) days after completion of the integration operational period for the most recently installed engine gen-set.
-The notification must contain the following:

-- i.
-Unit reference number; - ii.
-Engine information including make, model, engine family, serial number, model year, maximum engine power, engine displacement, fuel used; - iii.
-Installation date; and - iv.
+EG-246 through EG-252) within 15 days after the last genset at each building completes its integration operational period.
+If a period of construction is paused or halted for ≥45 days this notification shall be provided to the DEQ within 15 days after completion of the integration operational period for the most recently installed engine gen-set.
+The notification must contain the following: - i.
+Engine information including make, model, engine family, serial number, model year, maximum engine power, engine displacement, fuel used; - ii.
+Installation date; and - iii.
 Integration operational period start and end dates.

-For the purpose of this notification, the integration operational period is defined as the period of time beginning with the first time the affected unit is started on-site and ending when the affected unit is fully integrated with the source's electrical system.
-(9VAC5-50-20)
+For the purpose of this notification, the integration operational period is defined as: the period of time beginning with the first time the affected unit is started on-site and ending when the affected unit is fully integrated with the sources electrical system.
+(9VAC5-540-20) [7/16/24]